xinyumz/strapi-starter-project/docs/DEVELOPER_GUIDE.md

 # 🚀 **Developer Getting Started Guide**

-**Quick start guide for developers working with the Multilingual CMS**
+**Quick start guide for developers working with Lingaist CMS**

-This guide helps developers understand the system, set up their development environment, and start contributing to the multilingual CMS platform.
+This guide helps developers understand the system, set up their development environment, and start contributing to Lingaist CMS platform.

 ## 📋 **Prerequisites**